See this article on applying for settled status after the deadline, which was on 30 June 2021.

 - EU citizens and their family members with settled status or pre-settled status will have the same access as they currently do to healthcare, pensions and other benefits in the UK.

-A vital feature of this agreement for the 3.5 million or so EU citizens living in Britain is that they are not protected by it unless they make an application for settled status to the Home Office, under what the department has branded the EU Settlement Scheme.
-Contrary to many of today’s press reports, there is nothing “automatic” about it.
+A vital feature of this agreement for the 3.5 million or so EU citizens living in Britain is that they are not protected by it unless they make an application to the Home Office, under what the department has branded the EU Settlement Scheme.
+Contrary to many press reports, there is nothing “automatic” about it.
 Failing to apply will mean that they end up with no legal right to live and work in this country.
 The Windrush generation can testify that being undocumented (or thought to be undocumented) in “compliant environment” Britain is no fun at all.